Ja Rule: Solo career and Venni Vetti Vecci (1995–1999)

 After being dropped from TVT, Ja Rule maintained a close relationship with DJ Irv, who was working as an executive producer for Def Jam at the time.
 DJ Irv, now known as Irv Gotti, was hired as an A&R for the label and was able to get Ja Rule a contract with Def Jam.
-In 1995, he made his first solo appearance on Mic Geronimo's "Time to Build" alongside Jay-Z and DMX, who were also in their early stages of their careers.
+In 1995, he made his first solo appearance on Mic Geronimo's "Time to Build" alongside Jay-Z and DMX, who were also in the early stages of their careers.
 He later appeared on the song "Usual Suspects" from Mic Geronimo's second album Vendetta in 1997, alongside The Lox, DMX and Tragedy Khadafi.
-He also had a brief cameo in the video for "Walk In New York" by Queens hardcore rap group Onyx.
+He also had a brief cameo in the video for "Walk in New York" by Queens hardcore rap group Onyx.
 Later in 1997, Irv Gotti was granted his own imprint from Def Jam, known as Murder Inc. Records.
 Ja Rule was promoted as the label's flagship artist, and he continued to make guest appearances on songs by other artists, including Method Man, Redman, Nas, DMX, LL Cool J and Dru Hill.
 He later appeared on Jay-Z's 1998 hit single "Can I Get A...", for which he wrote the hook.
 It was originally planned to be Ja Rule's debut single until Jay-Z heard the track and requested it for himself.
 During this time, he rapped under the slightly modified stage name Jah.

-Returning to the Ja Rule name, his debut single Holla Holla was released in March 1999 and became a hit, peaking at #35 on the Billboard Hot 100.
-Fueled by the success of Holla Holla, Ja Rule's debut album, Venni Vetti Vecci, was released in 1999, peaking at #3 on the Billboard 200 with 184,000 copies sold in its first week.
+Returning to the Ja Rule name, his debut single "Holla Holla" was released in March 1999 and became a hit, peaking at number 35 on the Billboard Hot 100.
+Fueled by the success of "Holla Holla", Ja Rule's debut album, Venni Vetti Vecci, was released in 1999, peaking at number 3 on the Billboard 200 with 184,000 copies sold in its first week.
 It eventually reached platinum status in the US due to the popularity of "Holla Holla".
 A remix of "Holla Holla" was later released, featuring Jay-Z, Vita, Cadillac Tah, Black Child, Memphis Bleek and Busta Rhymes.